asundaram2/CourseBuddyUIUC/README.md

 <details>
   <summary>Running the project</summary>

-  To start the backend run `source env/bin/activate` then `python3 manage.py runserver` in the main directory
+  To start the backend run `source env/bin/activate` then `python3 manage.py runserver` while in the main directory
-  To start the frontend run `yarn start` in the frontend directory
+  To start the frontend run `yarn start` while in the frontend directory

 </details>